dirkleas/miditoyz/help.md

   --help  Show this message and exit.

 $ miditoyz query --help
-Usage: miditoyz query [OPTIONS] WHERE_CLAUSE
+Usage: miditoyz query [OPTIONS]

-  Query a playlist from your catalog for later streaming.
+  Query a song list from your catalog for later streaming with several options to choose from depending on whether you prefer a simple or advanced option.

-Arguments:
-  WHERE_CLAUSE  SQL "where" clause w/t "where" keyword prefix to query catalog
-                (e.g. "lower(title) like '%love%'" would match All You Need is Love, Love Her Madly, Imaginary Lover, etc. but not Used to Be (L.O.V.E.))  [required]
+  Once you see the desired song list, you can save it to a .csv file for later streaming with the --songlist-file option.

 Options:
+  --search TEXT         Query catalog for songs that match all the search
+                        words provided (e.g. Piano Bar would find Piano Bar and Bar Piano anywhere in the song metadata or sources).
+This options searches both song metadata and sources and is the most popular option.
+  --metadata TEXT       Query catalog song metadata only.
+  --sources TEXT        Query catalog song sources only.
+  --sql TEXT            Query using SQL without needing to specify fields or
+                        FROM clauses, starting with WHERE clause to query catalog (omit WHERE prefix).
-  --setlist-file TEXT  Setlist .csv file to save setlist query results to for
+  --songlist-file TEXT  Save your song list query result to a .csv file for
                         later streaming.
   --help                Show this message and exit.

 $ miditoyz fields --help
 Usage: miditoyz fields [OPTIONS]